danielopq/snap/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I developed the website initially with a focus on the desktop version to ensure a robust and feature-rich user experience.
+Once all the elements were in place and aligned with the design requirements, I proceeded to adapt the layout for the mobile version using only a CSS media query.
+This step involved carefully rearranging and resizing elements to ensure optimal usability on smaller screens while preserving the overall aesthetic.

+After confirming that the mobile design met the necessary standards, I shifted my focus to enhancing interactivity by implementing JavaScript actions.
+This phase involved creating dynamic features such as dropdown menus and responsive buttons, which significantly improved user engagement.
+By carefully organizing the JavaScript functionality, I ensured smooth transitions and a cohesive experience as users navigated through the website.

+Overall, this project allowed me to apply my skills in responsive design and JavaScript programming, resulting in a fully functional website that caters effectively to both desktop and mobile users.

 ### Built with